The proper selection of mechanical design tolerances, ensures projects stay within budget. And more importantly, designs remain functional.

 #6 Drawbacks with limit dimensions

-It’s a time-saver, the tool wear and tear goes down, and it’s a hedge in case anything going wrong.
+It’s a time-saver, the tool wear and tear decreases, and it’s a hedge in case anything going wrong.
 Because production folks like to stay on the safe side of tolerances.
-So if something goes wrong, they’ll have material left to rework.
-You don’t have this luxury when you cut at the mean of a tolerance.
+If say a piece is incorrectly cut, they’ll have material left to rework.
+You don’t have this luxury when you cut at the mean of a tolerance though.

 The point is, be aware this happens.
 If you’re okay with it, then it’s a moot point.
 If you’re not okay with it, then use bilateral tolerances.
 So you provide a variation from your target dimension in the positive and negative directions.
 For example, plus or minus 0.1 from the target dimension.
 In return, the machinist will more times than not cut at your target dimension.